-A gas leak refers to a leak of natural gas or other gaseous product from a pipeline or other containment into any area where the gas should not be present.
-Because a small leak may gradually build up an explosive concentration of gas, leaks are very dangerous.
+Gas Measurement and the issues surrounding the detection of leaks and gases and what type of containment Gas Leak Detection System have been designed to manage unplanned releases.
+Also, a gas leak refers to a leak of natural gas or other gaseous product from a pipeline.
+It can also be from other containment into any area where the gas should not be present.
+Additionally, because a small leak may gradually build up an explosive concentration of gas, leaks are very dangerous.

 A gas detector is a device that detects the presence of gases in an area, often as part of a safety system.
 This type of equipment is used to detect a gas leak or other emissions and can interface with a control system so a process can be automatically shut down.
 A gas detector can sound an alarm to operators in the area where the leak is occurring, giving them the opportunity to leave.

 Gas detectors can be used to detect combustible, flammable and toxic gases, and oxygen depletion.
 Finally, this type of device is used widely in industry and can be found in locations, such as on oil rigs, to monitor manufacture processes and emerging technologies such as photovoltaic.
 They may be used in firefighting.

 Gas leak detection is the process of identifying potentially hazardous gas leaks by sensors.
 Additionally, these sensors usually employ an audible alarm to alert people when a dangerous gas has been detected.
 In addition, exposure to toxic gases can also occur in operations such as painting, fumigation, fuel filling, construction, excavation of contaminated soils, landfill operations, entering confined spaces, etc.